goh-joshua/tp/docs/DeveloperGuide.md

     * 2a1. playbook.io returns an empty list

       Use case ends.

+**Use case: Refresh Data**

+**MSS**

+1. Agent requests to refresh to clear any active search filters
+2. playbook.io returns the latest lists of athletes, organizations, and contracts.

+   Use case ends.

+**Extensions**

+* 1a.
+The given command is invalid
+    * 1a1. playbook.io shows an error message

+      Use case ends.

+**Use case: View Help Information**

+**MSS**

+1. Agent requests to open the help window
+2. playbook.io opens the help window

+   Use case ends.

+**Extensions**

+* 1a.
+The given command is invalid
+    * 1a1. playbook.io shows an error message

+      Use case ends.

+**Use case: Close Session**

+**MSS**

+1. Agent requests to exit the system
+2. playbook.io closes the session

+   Use case ends.

+**Extensions**

+* 1a.
+The given command is invalid
+    * 1a1. playbook.io shows an error message

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.